Books Read in 2025

 5. Jane Austen at Home, A Biography by Lucy Worsley (biography, 2017)

-6. Write It All Down, How to put your life on paper by Cathy Rentzenbrink (writing, 2022)
+6. Write It All Down, How to put your life on the page by Cathy Rentzenbrink (2022)

 7. The Name of the Rose by Umberto Eco (novel, 1980)